House chaplain prays to exorcise 'all spirits of darkness ... at play in the people’s House'

 CLICK HERE TO GET THE FOX NEWS APP

-The chaplain is elected by the full House and Democrats said Ryan does not have the power to fire him.
+The chaplain is elected by the full House and Democrats said Ryan did not have the power to fire him.

 Conroy at the time called his seven years of House service "one of the great privileges of my life.”